thoughtsinbuttermilk/10-ModuleChallenge-SVGLogoMaker-sambailey/README.md

 ## Credits

 I would like to thank my Northwestern Bootcamp instructor, [NikkiTheBugSlayer](https://github.com/NikkiTheBugSlayer) for her exceptional investments to ensure our cohort is able to understand and learn the concepts taught during this coursework.
-Out teaching assistants, especially Jason Thekkekara (a.k.a JSON), Dustin, our student success manager, and the fine and thoughtful crew of graders for your support and patient approach as I learn. *Thank-you.*
+Our teaching assistants, especially Jason Thekkekara (a.k.a JSON), Dustin, our student success manager, and the fine and thoughtful crew of graders for your support and patient approach as I learn. *Thank-you.*